Los Angeles County Gives Go-Ahead For TV & Film Production To Resume, Releases Coronavirus Guidelines

 Additional challenges may include costs related to longer shoots, new health-related positions on the set, and higher sanitation or craft services expenses.
 Some jobs may well be eliminated as productions move forward.

-This directive by Los Angeles County was a big development for production crews as well as for fans who are anxious to get their shows back.
-Now, showrunners need to get creative about how to ramp up filming again while still maintaining all of these new regulations.
+This directive by Los Angeles County was a big development for production crews, as well as for fans who are anxious to get their shows back.
+Now, showrunners need to get creative about how to ramp up filming again while abiding by these new regulations.